aayush-se/MADRID/README.md

 # MERLIN And DAMP Refined Iteratively on Demand (MADRID)

-This implementation is still a work in progress.
-All credit to the DAMP implementation is listed in the DAMP portion of the Readme.
-Please support their code too by visiting the original fork.
+While stable, this implementation is still a work in progress and can still be further optimized for Python.
+All credit to the Python DAMP implementation is listed in the respective portion of the README.
+Please support their code too by visiting the original fork!

-The official MADRID implementation in MATLAB is available [here](https://sites.google.com/view/madrid-icdm-23/home?authuser=0).
+This repository contains an unofficial Python implementation of MERLIN And DAMP Refinder Iteratively On Demand (MADRID), introduced in ["MADRID: A Hyper-Anytime Algorithm to Find Time Series Anomalies of all Lengths](https://www.dropbox.com/scl/fi/hd9gt0xs8v8mrsx3upwd3/ICDM23_Madrid_023.pdf?rlkey=s5s95y2eeyk159lx69qn1469e&e=1&dl=0) by Lu, Yue, et al. The official MADRID implementation in MATLAB is available [here](https://sites.google.com/view/madrid-icdm-23/home?authuser=0).

 ## Run